 This data ethics policy describes how Data & More ApS handles data and data ethics.
 Data Ethics is part of Data & More’s desire for ongoing compliance with legislation as well as acting professionally, ethically, and correctly.
 Data & More is audited annually and is certified in ISAE 3402, ISAE 3000.
-In addition, Data & More is approved by the Danish compliance certification D-Mærket.
+In addition, Data & More is in the process of being approved by the Danish compliance certification D-Mærket (D-Seal).
 We furthermore maintain a high level of training and certification of our employees within Cyber Security and GDPR

 For Data & More, it is essential that our customers, suppliers, and business partners can trust us and be comfortable with our handling of data.
 That is why we are dedicated to protecting data in three ways: